Creative Writing for Beginners

 Duration 10 weeks - 5-10 hours per week

-EARLY BIRD DISCOUNT Save 10% when you enrol on our June start date before the 26th May
+EARLY BIRD DISCOUNT: Enjoy 10% off when you enrol before the 22nd December

 A professionally prepared series of weekly activities will guide you through essential topics including Character, Plot, Point of View, Description, Dialogue, Voice and Setting.